microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 We will rectify message order using the `replyToId` property.

 `replyToId` is a property set by the Bot Framework SDK and it references the activity the bot is replying to.
-Web Chat use the `replyToId` property as a hint when rectifying message order.
+Web Chat uses the `replyToId` property as a hint when rectifying the message order.

--  When a message with a `replyToId` property arrive, Web Chat will check if it received the activity with the specified ID:
+-  When a message with a `replyToId` property arrives, Web Chat will check if it received the activity with the specified ID:
    -  If an activity were received with the specified ID, Web Chat will render the activity immediately
    -  If no activities were received with the specified ID, Web Chat will wait up to 5 seconds for the referencing activity to arrive
       -  If the activity arrive within 5 seconds, Web Chat will render the activity in the same render loop